 The Assessor’s Office maintains a comprehensive GIS division whose duties are to:

 - Maintain property maps and taxing entity boundaries

 - Provide data on the website

 As a benefit to the taxpayers and businesses; the division can perform reproducible maps and custom work including analysis when time allows.
 A fee may be charged to cover the cost of creating this data.

 What Type of Map Do You Need?

-Plot Plan or Site Plan (Building Department / Code Enforcement Acceptable)
+Plot Plan or Site Plan (Code Enforcement (FKA Building Department))

 The definition of a plot (site) plan is a plan showing the property boundary lines, building setback lines, and the location of a structure with distances to the property lines.
 Other elements include the location of North, driveway and road location, utilities, private well/septic, etc. The subtle difference between a plot plan and a site plan is that a plot plan is for a single residence or single building whereas a site plan encompasses a larger area; such as an industrial park, commercial development, or large subdivision.